GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 very powerful virtual machines which you can use for as much or as little time as you need.

-Common tasks that might take tens of minutes or even hours on your personal can be completed in seconds on a machine with 64 cores and almost half a terabyte of memory, and this can be done at a cost of under $1.
+Common tasks that might take tens of minutes or even hours on your personal machine can be completed in seconds on a machine with up to 64 cores and terabytes of memory, and this can be done at negligible cost given that the jobs complete so quickly

 This makes Google Cloud Platform a powerful tool for training parallelizable models.
 The idea is simple: